“Right from the start I had to carry the burden of being highly integrative”

 You talked about your family, your father and your sister.
 Do you have any other relatives?

 Oh yes, my family has really branched out!
 I am, of course, very close to the material variants that I regard as my children and grandchildren.
 However, with increasing depth, the degree of kinship keeps decreasing, and in fact, it’s getting hard to recognise them now.

 My family also includes instances and order-specific customised offshoots such as BOMs, WBS BOMs, networks and routings.
-Oh, I nearly forgot the specifications and maintenance task lists; I see them so rarely, they almost slipped my mind.
+Oh yes – I almost forgot about service specifications and maintenance instructions; but I see them so rarely, so they almost slipped my mind.